rprat-pro/mm-opera-hpc/polycrystal/README.md

 ## Problem definition

-This test case illustrates the simulation of a Representative Volume Element (`RVE`) of a polycrystal made of uranium dioxide (`UO₂`).
-The objective is to study the mechanical response of the material under an uniaxial loading (see the description of the boundary conditions below).

-In addition to the mechanical analysis, this example demonstrates how to set up a fixed-point algorithm to handle the nonlinearities associated with crystalline plasticity at the grain scale.
+This test case illustrates the simulation of a Representative Volume Element (RVE) of a polycrystal made of uranium dioxide (UO₂).
+The objective is to study the mechanical response of the material under a uniaxial loading (see the description of the boundary conditions below).
+In addition to the mechanical analysis, this example implements a fixed-point algorithm enabling the simulation of a uniaxial compression/tensile test with periodic boundary conditions.

-- Boundary conditions: periodic boundary conditions are applied on the RVE faces.
+- **Boundary conditions:** periodic boundary conditions are applied on the RVE faces.
 The loading is imposed in one direction, ensuring compatibility and equilibrium across periodic faces.
 More precisely, the axial component Fzz of the macroscopic deformation gradient is imposed.
-The off-diagonal components of the macrocroscopic deformation gradient are set to zero.
-The components Fxx and Fzz are unknowns which are determined by imposing that the components Sxx and Syy of the Cauchy stress are null.
-The main result of the simulation is the evolution of the axial component Szz of the Cauchy stress as a function of Fxx.
+The off-diagonal components of the macroscopic deformation gradient are set to zero.
+The components Fxx and Fzz are the unknowns, they are determined via the fixed-point algorithm imposing null values for the components Sxx and Syy of the macroscopic Cauchy stress tensor.
+The main result used for verification is a stress-strain curve with the evolution of the axial component Szz of the Cauchy stress as a function of Fxx.
-- Constitutive law: UO₂ crystalline plasticity law[^2].
-- Finite element order: 1 (linear interpolation).
+- **Finite element order:** 1 (linear interpolation).
-- Finite element space: H1.
+- **Finite element space:** H1.
-- Simulation duration: 200 s.
+- **Simulation duration:** 200 s.
-- Number of time steps: 600.
+- **Number of time steps:** 600.
-- [Crystal] Constitutive law: UO₂ crystalline plasticity law[^2].
-In the case of Uranium dioxide, the crystal symmetry is cubic.
-The elasticity properties of the material is used by the behaviour and by the fixed point algorithm used to converge toward an uniaxial tensile test:
+- **[Crystal] Constitutive law:** The UO₂ crystal plasticity law used in the example is detailed in the reference [^2], the corresponding Mfront file is on the MMM Github.
+In the case of Uranium dioxide, the crystal symmetry is cubic and the corresponding orthotropic elastic properties used in the crystal plasticity law are:
 	- Young Modulus = 222.e9 Pa
 	- Poisson ratio = 0.27
 	- Shear Modulus = 54.e9 Pa

+The orthotropic basis of each grain is given as input data of the material parameter of the crystal plasticity law.
+This orthotropic basis is pre computed with the Euler angles of the grain.
+The fixed-point algorithm used the homogenized elastic properties of the polycrystal in order to predict the displacement gradient needed to converge toward a uniaxial tensile test.
+These macroscopic properties are derived from the single crystal elastic constant given above with the mean values of the Voigt and Reuss bounds for an isotropic polycrystal (see `MacroscropicElasticMaterialProperties.cxx` on the repository).

 ## Mesh generation

-This section explains how to generate a sample mesh with Merope.
+This section explains how to generate a sample mesh with Merope [^1] toolkit.

 Before running the script, make sure that the environment variable `MEROPE_DIR` is properly loaded:

 Then, you can generate the mesh in two steps:

 ```
 source ${MEROPE_DIR}/Env_Merope.sh